AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

 ======

 The JupyterHub installation provides a way to provide a notebook-based computational environment to students.
+It is best to not think of this service as a way to *do assignments* in a restricted fashion, but as a general *light computing environment* that can also be used for courses.
+Thus, students should feel empowered to do their own computing.
+Jupyter works best for project/report type workflows, not lesson/exercise workflows but of course it can do that too.

 Optionally, you may use `nbgrader (notebook grader
 <https://nbgrader.readthedocs.io/en/stable/>`__ to make assignments,
 submit them to students, collect them, autograde them, manually grade, and then export a csv/database of grades.
-From that point, it is up to you to manage.
+From that point, it is up to you to manage everything.
 There is currently no integration with any other system, except that Aalto accounts are used to login.

-Currently we support Python the best, but there are `other language kernels available for Jupyter
+Currently we support Python the most, but there are `other language kernels available for Jupyter
 <https://github.com/jupyter/jupyter/wiki/Jupyter-kernels>`__.
 For
 research purposes, see the :doc:`Triton Jupyter page